Renting in a body corporate

 If your landlord says no to your request for an animal, you may wish to contact the Residential Tenancies Authority (RTA) for more information.

-The body corporate must act reasonably when considering your request for an animal.
-If the body corporate says no to your request, read more about:
+The body corporate must act reasonably and can only say no for specific reasons when considering your request for an animal.
+Read more about:

 Enforcing by-laws